Skip to content

 • Connections to consultants and experts

-• Hands-on training and real life experience across various commercial opportunities (restaurants, pop-ups, farmer’s markets, cooking demos, etc.)
+• Hands-on experience across various commercial opportunities (restaurants, pop-ups, farmer’s markets, cooking demos, etc.)

 • Referrals to direct services (mental health, interpretation, legal, etc.)